victoria-vasilieva/EU_Sustainability_Classification/Policy_analysis/policy_recommendations.md

 ## 📋 Policy Recommendations

 - Prioritize digital transformation to accelerate sustainability progress.
+- Invest in renewable energy infrastructure to support environmental goals.
 - Strengthen governance transparency and accountability.
-- Invest in education and renewable energy infrastructure to improve performance tiers.
+- Encourage economic development initiatives to improve income levels and sustainability performance.

 ## 🛤️ Pathways for Underperformers

-- Countries needing improvement should focus on
+- Countries needing improvement should focus on:

     - digital infrastructure
+    - renewable energy adoption
     - governance reforms
-    - education
+    - economic development
-    - green energy adoption

 ## 🔬 Foundation for Future Work

-- The current modeling and insights provide a solid base for deeper country-specific analysis.
+- The current modeling and insights provide a solid foundation for deeper country-specific analysis.
 - 🔎 Future studies could explore temporal dynamics, additional features, or use explainability tools to support decision-making.